sybrew/the-seo-framework/readme.txt

 			* Only one breadcrumb script is now generated, and it listens to the new primary category settings.
 				* If a primary category is set, the tree related to the category is used and will stop at the primary category.
 				* Otherwise, the longest tree of the first base category found is used (numerical).
+			* The "Enable Sitelinks Searchbox?" checkbox now affects the whole "website" script.
+				* Before, this script output was controlled by "Convert URL to Site Name?", and expanded by "Enable Sitelinks Searchbox?".
 		* Sitemap:
 			* The sitemap `lastmod` option no longer listens to Post Dates settings.
 But now only to its own specific setting.
 		* Feeds: